-Dr. Kaoru Ishikawa Japanese quality control expert, invented the concept of Fishbone Diagram in 1943 due to that Fishbone Diagram widely known as Ishikawa Diagrams.
+Dr. Kaoru Ishikawa Japanese quality control expert invented the concept of the Fishbone Diagram in 1943 due to The Fishbone Diagram widely known as Ishikawa Diagrams.
 The tools are published in his book “Introduction to Quality Control.”

 Overview of Cause and effect Diagrams